Getting Started – How to register for ClickSuper to pay superannuation

 Lastly, you will be required to enter in a code provided by your payroll software provider.
 This code identifies which configuration your account needs depending on how your superannuation will be uploaded to ClickSuper.

 If you do not have this code, please reach out to ClickSuper at email@example.com confirming the payroll software which you use to upload your superannuation.
-If you do not use payroll software please let us know and we can provide details on our Retail facility.

 Step 2 – Providing further registration information